moosend/mooskin-ui/components/TextArea/README.md

 * `dataLabel` - label what kind of data
 * `style` - textarea field style
 * `onChange` - callback to be triggered on textarea change
+* `richEditor` - rich editor mode for the textArea
+* `richValue` - value of the TextArea (only for Editor mode)
+* `onEditorChange` - change callback for the TextArea (only for Editor mode)

 </div>

 Allthough these attributes are supported, all of them are optional.
+NOTE!
+While in rich editor mode only `richValue` and `onEditorChange` props will take effect, and vice versa.

 #### For more